alixander/PyScribe/README.md

 API Calls
 ----------
+- `pyscribe.Scriber(labels=[])` -- Initialize PyScribe.
+If you're scribing values with labels, you can filter by labels by passing in a list of the labels as strings.
 - `pyscribe.p(object, label=None)` -- Print the object value with relevant info dependent on type
 - `pyscribe.iterscribe(object)` -- Log the object value from inside a for or while loop which prints current iteration
 - `pyscribe.watch(object)` -- Log the object whenever its value changes